Lapin0t/phd-manuscript/main/02_games.typ

 Programming solely with this principle is painful, much in the same way as manipulating inductive types solely using eliminators, instead of using pattern-matching and recursive functions.
-Thankfully, in the context of bisimulations, a line of work has developped a theory of _enhanced_ bisimulations, in which the premise is weakened to $x lt.tilde f th (g th x)$--- bisimulation _up-to $g$_---for some _compatible_ $g$, which must verify $g compose f lt.tilde f compose g$.
+Thankfully, in the context of bisimulations, a line of work has developed a theory of _enhanced_ bisimulations, in which the premise is weakened to $x lt.tilde f th (g th x)$--- bisimulation _up-to $g$_---for some _compatible_ $g$, which must verify $g compose f lt.tilde f compose g$.